Huraqan/SimpleNeuralNetwork/README.md

 This project has been set up to accomodate two output shapes: (10, 1) and (11, 1).
 The first ten elements correspond to each digit.
 The eleventh element represents the "noise" category.

-I have noticed training the model to recognize noise will slightly degrade performance on the digits.However, I do find it fascinating that the model is in fact better at recognizing random noise than it is at distinguishing digits.
+I noticed that training the model to recognize noise will slightly degrade performance on the digits.
+However, I did find it fascinating that the model is in fact better at recognizing random noise than it is at distinguishing digits.
+But recent discussions about the noise category have brought me to believe that the network is likely using the outer pixels to distinuish noise from the MNIST data.
+Probably because the digits only have black pixels at the edges.